 The Lemur Conservation Foundation (LCF) is a 501(c)3 not-for-profit publicly supported organization dedicated to the preservation and conservation of lemurs through managed breeding, scientific research, education, and art.
 LCF sits on a 130-acre, non-public reserve in Myakka City, Florida.
 The reserve is currently home to six species of lemurs in both semi-free ranging habitats and traditional indoor/outdoor habitats.
 The reserve is remotely located; however a variety of culture and entertainment including state parks, beaches, art museums, zoo, aquariums, botanical gardens and theaters can be found nearby in Sarasota, Bradenton, and Tampa.

-Due to COVID-19, all interns are required to partake in a 10-14 day orientation (quarantine) period where they will not interact with the main husbandry staff or the lemurs to ensure staff and animal safety.
+Due to COVID-19, all interns are required to partake in a 14 day orientation (quarantine) period where they will not interact with the main husbandry staff or the lemurs to ensure staff and animal safety.
 Interns will not be restricted to the on-site housing during that time.
-Instead, as we want you to get the most out of your time with us, we will have several presentations and activities lined up as well as projects that will not directly involve the lemurs.
+Instead, as we want you to get the most out of your time with us, we will have several presentations and activities lined up as well as projects around the grounds that will not directly involve the lemurs.
 During this time, you will be required to adhere to our PPE requirements, including wearing a facemask.
-The internship period has been extended by 2 weeks to reflect this additional time requirement.

 Education and Pre-requisites